Being an independent health and fitness professional can feel lonely. You don’t have co-workers, you don’t have any team – it’s you and your clients.

 (2) Connect with peers to help your sanity

-LindedIn Groups that are focused around fitness, health and wellness businesses are hyper-targeted and as a result can add hyper value to your business.
+LindedIn Groups focus around fitness, health and wellness businesses are hyper-targeted and can add hyper value to your business.
 Groups that were recommended to us include Fitness Trainers and Coaches (52,815 members), Health & Fitness Industry Professionals (21,507 members), and The Health & Wellness Networking Group (60,790 members).

-The goal of these groups is best summarized by the group description from Fitness Trainers and Coaches: “Allowing professionals in this industry to network, gain knowledge and share techniques among other group members so that the common objective of improving the lives of our clients, can be achieved along with the advances in technology.”
+These groups are best described by a summary from Fitness Trainers and Coaches.
+“Allowing professionals in this industry to network, gain knowledge and share techniques among other group members so that the common objective of improving the lives of our clients, can be achieved along with the advances in technology.”

-Secondarily, LinkedIn is also a great way to connect with peers to help vent any frustration to keep your sanity.
+LinkedIn is also a great way to connect with peers to help vent any frustration.
 On top of public communication feed, you can create direct and private relationships with other trainers on the platform.
-You can share stories, experiences and advice (public or private) based on any working situations or experiences you’ve had with clients.
-You can decide if you’d like act as social media shrink doling out advice to peers, or act as the patient with a sea of eager fitness, health and wellness entrepreneurs who are willing to help.
+You can share stories, experiences and advice (public or private).
+Advice based on any working situations or experiences you’ve had with clients.
+You can decide if you’d like act as social media shrink doling out advice to peers.
+Act as the patient with a sea of eager fitness, health and wellness entrepreneurs who are willing to help.

 Don’t get me wrong – getting a 3rd party certification as a fitness trainer or health professional is work.
-You need to discover the program that will benefit your business, analyze its benefits, pay money for the certification, and then actually prepare and take an exam to complete certification.
-But the return on this investment can be huge for a variety of reasons.
+Discovering the program that will benefit your business, analyze its benefits, pay money for the certification, and then actually prepare and take an exam to complete certification.
+The return on this investment can be huge for a variety of reasons.

 Popular certification programs include ACE Fitness, IDEA Fit, and NASM.
 Becoming a part of these certification programs is great because it not only opens you up to a network of other professionals, but allows you to leverage the network for benefits.
 Things like employment listings, exposure within a client-facing directory, liability insurance discounts, product discounts and more.
 Here’s a great comparison table detailing the variety of benefits across certification programs.

-Communities like these are more active, force you to do work, but in return the amount of work you put in can yield tremendous dividends.
-About 100,000 trainers across the U.S. are part of these certification groups so they are no joke.
+Communities like these are more active and force you to do work.
+In return the amount of work you put in can yield tremendous dividends.
+About 100,000 trainers across the U.S. are part of these certification groups.

-There are a lot of who are called “influencers” on Twitter that dole out useful tips, tricks and advice within the fitness and health industry.
-Typically most of these people cater to consumers who are looking for D.I.Y. advice, which is not as relevant to eager entrepreneurs looking to build their own business.
-But there are many influencers you can follow on Twitter who talk about broad or niche topics that you find interesting, which you can pass on to your clients in the form of consulting advice or enhanced services.
+There are a lot of these “influencers” on Twitter that dole out useful tips, tricks and advice.
+Especially relevant within the fitness and health industries that thrive off it.
+Typically most of these people cater to consumers who are looking for D.I.Y. advice.
+This is not as relevant to eager entrepreneurs looking to build their own business.
+Similarly there are many influencers you can follow on Twitter who talk about broad or niche topics that you will find interesting.
+Therefore, you can then pass on to your clients in the form of consulting advice or enhanced services.

-The goal of being a part of these Twitter communites is to keep you in-the-know on a variety of topics that are focused within your specific industry.
+Twitter communities keep you and your specific industry in-the-know on a variety of topics.
 Never let any trends, topics or tips slip under the radar – turn this knowledge into power by improving your client relationships and services.